08 Mar SKIING IN KVITFJELL, NORWAY

 A traditional Norwegian farm in the middle of the piste

 It’s a small town so there are only 2 hotels.
 The biggest and best hotel is Gudbrandsgaard Hotel.
-Prices starting from NOK 1190 up to to NOK 2190 per double room per night/2 persons, and includes a buffet breakfast.
 The hotel holds up to 79 guests and has a spa that includes a large swimming pool and a gym.
 After an intensive day of skiing, your body can use a warm jacuzzi, let me tell you!
 The hotel has a charming and traditional Norwegian interior and four floors.
-The rooms are quite spacious and look out on the piste or forest.
-It had snowed so much when I arrived, that the snow fell into the room as I opened my window!
+Rooms are quite spacious and look out on the piste or forest.

 This charming and traditional Norwegian place, is right on the piste and a great stopover to have a nutritious lunch.
 I ate the shrimp sandwich and it was huge!
 If you are a coffee addict, this is also the place because they serve the best coffee on the piste.